zhaohuabing/hugo_blog/content/post/2023-03-09-how-to-create-a-k8s-controller.md

 	if quit {
 		return false
 	}
-	// Tell the queue that we are done with processing this key.
-This unblocks the key for other workers
+	// Tell the queue that we are done with processing this key. defer c.queue.Done(key)
-	// This allows safe parallel processing because two pods with the same key are never processed in
-	// parallel.
-	defer c.queue.Done(key)

 	// Invoke the method containing the business logic